defold/extension-spine/README.md

 We happily accept [pull requests](https://github.com/defold/extension-spine/compare) that solve [reported issues](https://github.com/defold/extension-spine/issues).

 ## Updating the Spine runtime version
 Updating the Spine runtime version requires a rebuild of the runtime for all supported platforms.
-There is a build script to rebuild the runtime library in [`extension-spine/utils/runtime’](https://github.com/defold/extension-spine/tree/main/utils/runtime).
-The version is defined in the [`build_runtime_lib.sh` file](https://github.com/defold/extension-spine/blob/main/utils/runtime/build_runtime_lib.sh#L5).
+There is a build script to rebuild the runtime library in [extension-spine/utils/runtime](https://github.com/defold/extension-spine/tree/main/utils/runtime).
+The version is defined in the [build_runtime_lib.sh file](https://github.com/defold/extension-spine/blob/main/utils/runtime/build_runtime_lib.sh#L5).

 __Make sure to check the change log for breaking changes!__